 So is the Housing Market Going to Crash in 2021?

+Will the housing market crash in 2021?
 It seems unlikely.
-RedFin’s Marr makes a distinction between the collapse we saw during the recession of 2008 and what we’re seeing right now.
+RedFin’s Marr makes a distinction between the collapse we saw during the Great Recession of 2008 and what we’re seeing right now.
 He points out that “back then it was easy credit that fueled speculation, not cheap credit.”
 Signs seem to point to significantly less chaos than the volatility that riddled the market in the early 2000s.

 Are we in a housing bubble in 2021?
 Probably not quite, technically speaking.

-Is the market reacting to the same factors as it was during our last crash?
+Is the market reacting to the same factors as it was during the Great Recession and our last crash?
 No.

 Is the housing market going to crash in 2021?
 It doesn’t look like it.